profile

 “How have you found living in Rolla so far”, asked the reporter placing the mic in front of my face.

-And it just hit, Oh no!
+And it just hit me.
 I’m not invisible anymore.
 They can see me.
-Not only that, they are asking me questions.
+Not only that, but they are also asking me questions.

 I'm in full-on panic mode with butterflies fluttering wildly in my stomach.
 My brain hit the snooze button, and I freeze like a deer caught in the headlights of an oncoming truck.